dyne/dnscrypt-proxy/README-WINDOWS.markdown

 How to open an elevated command prompt
 --------------------------------------

-On Windows 8.1, press the Windows key + the X key and select "Windows Command Prompt (Admin)" or "Windows PowerShell (Admin)".
+On Windows 8.1 and Windows 10, press the Windows key + the X key and select "Windows Command Prompt (Admin)" or "Windows PowerShell (Admin)".

 Advanced usage
 --------------